GopherLabsLtd/dockerCompose-loadBalanced-NodeJS/README.md

 This is a lightweight example of a docker-compose setup running an express app, being load-balanced through NGINX.

-All NGINX configs have been intensely commented and explained, as well as the DockerFiles.
+All NGINX configs is intensely commented and explained, as well as the DockerFiles.

 ### Usage
 To run it: